mearashadowfax/OpenStove/src/content/recipes/green-shakshuka.md

 ---
 title: "Green Shakshuka"
-description: "Bring some green to your breakfast table with this fulfilling Green Shakshuka—a healthy twist on a North African classic."
+description: "Bring some green to your breakfast table with this fulfilling Green Shakshuka — a healthy twist on a North African classic."

 pubDate: 2024-01-11